ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ##  Purpose of vCon

 The **vCon** standard enables the abstraction of conversation data, making it easier to integrate communication platforms with external services, including post-conversation analysis tools, customer support systems, and business intelligence platforms.
-By defining a consistent data format, **vCon** ensures interoperability across various platforms, regardless of the communication mode—whether text, audio, video, or other formats.
+By defining a consistent data format, **vCon** ensures interoperability across various platforms, regardless of the communication mode - whether text, audio, video, or other formats.

 The **vCon** format captures the essential components of a conversation, including metadata, media content, related documents, and post-conversation analysis.
 This abstraction simplifies data exchange, apply AI-driven analysis, as well as model training and testing.